boretech/cli/README.md

 If you want to use interactive settings, use the command `bore c` directly.

-Bore-cli will prompt you to input or select relevant information.
+@boretech/cli will prompt you to input or select relevant information.

 ### create project template from custom git registry